monshakeys/lscmd/README.md

-# lscmd - Shell Command Visualization Tool
+# lscmd - List My Custom Commands

 A Rust-based shell command listing tool for scanning and displaying `alias` and `function` definitions in shell scripts.